jumbledbytes/commute-history/README.md

 data-loader on port 4002, and the client on port 3000.

-Running a reverse proxy and a firewall to only expose port 3000 (preferably using https) is recommended as this tool does not provide any built in support for SSL.
+Running a reverse proxy and a firewall to only expose port 3000 (preferably using https) is recommended as this tool does not provide any built in support for SSL and the credential service will expose any credentials on port 4000.

 ### Docker